 When working on a fantasy story and map, we need to consider so much more than just forests and the story; we need to take into account science while we’re at it.

 Regardless of your type of fantasy world, it is likely to exist on a planet and have a sun.
 Therefore, you need to consider seasons, time zones, hemispheres and an equator.
 Basic rules of physics and astronomy still apply, so we have to consider the planet’s rotation in relation to the sun, etc..
-Once you have these penciled in, you can start to consider what biomes would exist.
+Once you have these penciled in, you can start to consider which biomes to use.

-My characters have just finished crossing the Lorendian Desert, and are entering a savanna, which is roughly where South Africa would be in relation to Australia.
-So today I’ve been looking up to check seasons and all that good stuff.
+In The Darkest Realm, my characters crossed the Lorendian Desert and entered a savanna, which is roughly where South Africa would be in relation to Australia.
+This prompted me to look into seasons and weather patterns.
 It turns out that the African savanna tends to have a dry and wet season instead of summer, autumn winter and spring.
-Good to know.
+Since my story crosses several kingdoms, I drew a rough scribble and made notes so I could visualise the change of seasons.

-As my characters head into the south / west hemisphere, I’ll have to flip the seasons around and give them appropriate weather and climate.
+As my characters head into the south / west hemisphere, I flipped the seasons around and give them appropriate weather and climate.
 These things may sound minor, but to me they can be the difference between being totally immersed in an alternate fantasy reality, or being jolted out of the experience thinking ‘Wait a minute, that doesn’t sound right!’

 There are some really useful guides online.
 Gardening and farming guides are good such as the one below.
 My dad was a farmer for years before retirement, so I learnt to always trust gardeners and farmers when it comes to the true seasons.
 Also, check out this video on YouTube to see how our Earth experiences seasons and why.